Limonello/head-md-time-in-time-out/process/README.md

 Or is it a way to stay longer ?

 What are human looking for when they think of regeneration ?

+## 02.11.2022
+# Perceiving time through our five senses.

+I asked 6 people (including myself) to observe and list for a few days when they use one of their five senses to estimate what time it is.

+From these observations, I noticed different things:

+The most used senses are the hear, the sight and the smell.
+I have no example with the touch or the taste.
+Time references depend of the context.
+If we are not active (just chilling at home), we use less time references (no need to worry about time, less stimulations, ...)
+Past experiences can play a role in the perception of time.
+Time references are used for different time scales (hours, days, months, seasons, ...)